regiocom/healthchecker/README.md

 A service which is alive, but not ready has to recover itself.

-> Per default both states are checked **every 2 seconds** after an initial delay of **10 seconds**.
+> ℹ Per default both states are checked **every 2 seconds** after an initial delay of **10 seconds**.
 If a service needs more than 5 seconds to come up (alive=true), you should increase the initial delay to twice the mean startup time.

 ### State decision matrix